A Idioms

 - to mean something, to result in something

-The things that he said about his boss do not add up.
+The things that my friend said about his boss do not add up to anything.

 - to suggest that something should not be done